abhinav25me-cpu/NITP_Primus.io/README.md

 - Page-specific CSS for maintainability
 - Reusable component styles (navbar, footer)
 - Modular JavaScript files by responsibility
-- Data and UI logic kept loosely coupled
+- Data of some pages in Json files

 ---